-33. The University may, from time to time, need to make changes to this document and the Relevant Documents listed at Schedule 1.
+33. The University may, from time to time, need to make changes to this document and the Relevant Documents.
 This may be by way of changes to this document, the issue of regulations that apply to the school or course or award in which you receive tuition or supervision, and procedures, policies and rules that may from time-to-time be approved by the Board of Governors, the Academic Board and/or the Vice Chancellor, in order to assist in the proper delivery of education.
 Changes will normally take effect at the start of the next academic year (any changes will be drawn to your attention through the initial registration and annual enrolment processes), but it may sometimes be necessary to bring the changes into effect during the course of an academic year, when it is necessary to comply with the law or professional, statutory or regulatory bodies.
-In such cases, the University will place a copy of the revised Contract or documents on the University website (http://www.leedsbeckett.ac.uk/public-information/student-regulations/) and will communicate the changes to you by email or through the Student Portal where the changes may have a material detrimental impact to you.
-Where the changes have a material impact on the Student, you will have the right to terminate this Contract or discuss other options such as deferring or transferring to another course or institution (see also paragraphs 57 and 58 about your rights to complain).
+In such cases, the University will place a copy of the revised Contract or documents on the University website and will communicate the changes to you by email or through the Student Portal where the changes may have a material detrimental impact to you.
+Where the changes have a material impact on the Student, you will have the right to terminate this Contract or discuss other options such as deferring or transferring to another course or institution (see also clauses 57 and 58 about your rights to complain).
 An archive of the Contract for previous years can be found here.